ProfYaffle88/movie-quiz/README.md

 * Track User Progress: Implement features to track and display user progress throughout the quiz, including question count.
 * Display Final Score: Develop the functionality to display the user's final score at the end of the quiz, along with a breakdown of correct and incorrect answers.
 * Add Try Again Feature: Implement a "Try Again" button at the end of the quiz, allowing users to replay and attempt to improve their score.
-* Create Countdown or Progress Bar: Implement a visible countdown or progress bar during the quiz to indicate the time remaining for each question.
+* Create a Countdown or Progress Bar: Implement a visible countdown or progress bar during the quiz to indicate the time remaining for each question.

 # Features:
 ### * Connected via an API with questions and answers being generated.